BekzodIsakov/personal-collections/README.md

 Each collection has a name, author, description and items.
 Each items has a name, type and tags.
 Optional fields and values can be added to each item.

+About This Project
+This is a collections app where users can register and create collections of their favorite items, such as coins, shoes, books, or anything else they collect.
+Each collection includes a name, an image, a list of items, and various other details to make it more informative.

+Users can interact by liking and commenting on collections and individual items.
+However, commenting requires registration—guests can only browse collections.
+Each user has full control over their own collections, allowing them to manage and update them as needed.

+The app also features an admin system.
+Admins can be assigned or blocked by other admins and have the ability to view and edit user collections to maintain order and moderation.

+Purpose
+I built this project to showcase my skills, experiment with new technologies, and explore different features I’ve been learning.
+It serves as both a learning experience and a portfolio piece to demonstrate my abilities to potential employers.

 [App link](https://personal-collections-app.netlify.app/ "Netlify")